-The truth is that can be hard to arrange on regular basis.
+The truth is that it can be hard to arrange this on a regular basis.
 We want you to start going out and finding the beautiful nature that is just outside your door; we want you to make a habit of coordinating with other people in your training so you are stacking the benefits of socialization with the benefits of movement and the benefits of nature.
 We understand though that this is not always easy, and sometimes training at the gym or at home are important starting points.

 So how can you incorporate the Evolve Move Play approach in the gym or at home?
 Here are four key ways to incorporate our paradigm:

 Flat ground is the first obstacle and developing comfort with different ways to move across flat ground will go a long way towards adding more movement, more flow, and more diversity into your gym routine.

 Here are two ground flow sequences we have used extensively with our students.

 Pull up racks don’t have to just be for pull ups.
 You can practice swing variations, hanging drills, and climbing using your feet on the supports.
 Exploring these movements will improve your shoulder mobility and integrity, your grip strength, and your overall coordination.

 This is an example where learning on flat ground first is actually great.
 Practicing your basic breakfall patterns regularly will add hugely to your safety and confidence executing higher level movement skills.